pombreda/lepl/doc-src/manual/examples.rst

 This problem was discussed on `comp.lang.python
 <http://groups.google.com/group/comp.lang.python/msg/3d0aedf525030865>`_,
 where a pyparsing solution was posted.
-The following is the equivalent LEPL solution::
+The following is the equivalent Lepl solution::

   >>> comma  = Drop(',')